cloud-carbon-footprint/cloud-carbon-footprint/README.md

 It will deploy to `https://<something>.appspot.com`.

-If you don't want to deploy the client application behind Okta, then the packages/client/.env file is not needed, and the relevant code can be removed from [client/index.js](packages/client/index.js).

 ## Deploy to other cloud providers

 Cloud Carbon Footprint should be deployable to other cloud providers such as [Heroku](https://www.heroku.com/) or [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).
 However only Google App Engine has been tested currently, so there may be some work involved in doing this.